cube-drone/rt0/players-guide/src/player/generated/basic_combat.md

 Once the player has "paid" for the skill check, while keeping their hand and any current combat cards separate, the player shuffles their discard pile into their deck, then uses the deck to perform a skill check as usual.

 ## Run Away
-_You're not a coward, you're just... strategic.
-Strategically shitting your pants._
+_You're not a coward, you're just... tactical.
+Tactically shitting yourself._

 * Place any card on Run Away.
 * Once a card has been placed on Run Away, the next card must either be one higher than the highest card on Run Away, or one lower than the lowest card on Run Away.